learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 If you try submitting the form, nothing will happen.
 That's because the form is not yet connected to our Application Controller in `app.rb`.
 There is nothing telling the form to send the user's data to our application.

-In order to connect the form to our application, we need to give it expicit directions on **where** and **how** to send the data from the user.
+In order to connect the form to our application, we need to give it explicit directions on **where** and **how** to send the data from the user.
 Both of these pieces of data are attributes that we give our `<form>` tag.

 ```
 <form method="POST" action="/food">